pederund/BAN400_project/README.md

 ## Flight Data
 ### Intallation:
 This script depends on some packeges.
-As the data from Avinor in XML format, we use some packeges that gives us the opportunity to reed this data.
-To run the script one therefor need to install these:
+As the data from Avinor are in XML format, we use some packeges that gives us the opportunity to reed this data.
+To run the script one therefor need to install:

-    install.packeged("")
+    install.packeged("XML")
+    install.packeged("xml2")
+    install.packeged("RCurl")

+Further the script uses these packeges to format and read time and date:
+    install.packeged("lubridate")
+    install.packeged("chron")

+    install.packeged("tidyverse")

+    install.packeged("stringr")
+    install.packeged("docstringr")